Batch normalization: Vanishing/exploding gradients

-Even though batchnorm was originally introduced to alleviate gradient vanishing or explosion problems, a deep batchnorm network in fact suffers from gradient explosion at initialization time, no matter what it uses for nonlinearity.
-Thus the optimization landscape is very far from smooth for a randomly initialized, deep batchnorm network.
+Even though batch norm was originally introduced to alleviate gradient vanishing or explosion problems, a deep batch norm network in fact suffers from gradient explosion at initialization time, no matter what it uses for nonlinearity.
+Thus, the optimization landscape is very far from smooth for a randomly initialized, deep batch norm network.

 More precisely, if the network has $L$ layers, then the gradient of the first layer weights has norm $> c\lambda^L$ for some $\lambda>1, c>0$ depending only on the nonlinearity.

 For any fixed nonlinearity, $\lambda$ decreases as the batch size increases.
 For example, for ReLU, $\lambda$ decreases to $\pi/(\pi-1)\approx 1.467$ as the batch size tends to infinity.

-Practically, this means deep batchnorm networks are untrainable.
+Practically, this means deep batch norm networks are untrainable.

 This is only relieved by skip connections in the fashion of residual networks.

 This gradient explosion on the surface contradicts the smoothness property explained in the previous section, but in fact they are consistent.
-The previous section studies the effect of inserting a single batchnorm in a network, while the gradient explosion depends on stacking batchnorms typical of modern deep neural networks.
+The previous section studies the effect of inserting a single batch norm in a network, while the gradient explosion depends on stacking batch norms typical of modern deep neural networks.